On this page:

 Stream restrictions

-As at the end of August 2024, there were 21 stream sections with restrictions or bans on licensed diversions across Victoria - 11 fewer than at the end of July 2024.
+As at 27 January 2025, there were 113 stream sections with restrictions or bans on licensed diversions across Victoria - 38 more than at the end of December 2024*.
 These are shown in red and purple in the map below.

-Map of unregulated streams restricted as at 26 August 2024*
+Map of streams restricted as at 27 January 2025**

-* This map is for indicative purposes only and licence holders should refer to their respective water corporation regarding unregulated stream restrictions.
-This map does not display all unregulated stream restrictions.
+** This map is for indicative purposes only and licence holders should refer to their respective water corporation regarding stream restrictions.
+This map does not display all stream restrictions.

 The graph and data below are as at the end of each month.

-Graph of total number of unregulated stream sections restricted from January 2010 to August 2024
+Graph of total number of stream sections restricted from January 2010 to January 2025

 Groundwater summary